lucasgodshalk/Antsy/Readme.md

 to the Nancy maintainers.
 Any name confusion was both entirely avoidable, and my fault.

 This should be considered a version 1.0 library.
-Because it leans heavily on aspnet this framework should theoretically be relatively robust, but please for all that is holy do not use this in production.
+Because it leans heavily on aspnet this framework should theoretically be relatively robust, but no guarantees.

 ### API